You can’t manage your operation, and consistently produce desired outcomes, without effectively owning your processes.

 This is particularly important for organisations operating across multiple sites, or containing multiple, contributory teams.

-Consider your own customer processes… how many departments engage in one workflow, and how do their actions vary across individuals or locations?
+Consider your own processes, how many departments engage in one workflow?
+How do their actions vary across individuals or locations?

-Individuals will act in certain ways and these differences are only further magnified if each cluster, or store, has variations on their own theme.
+Individual differences are further magnified if each cluster, or store, has variations on their own theme.

 As a business you need to be able to explore how processes are driven in different locations to identify those which operate most effectively.